An invitation. To accept chems support. To make a change. To commit to not using for the coming 24 hours, supported with daily correspondence.

 We won’t argue with you, we won’t try to change your mind.
 We’ll kindly just acknowledge that you’ve changed the contract.

 The purpose of this is to help you distinguish between a choice made in an emotional, triggered moment (a compulsive response to a craving) and a calm, considered, reflective choice that you are happy to take ownership of.
 Our intention is to encourage some cognitive change right here during this crucial ‘decision-making’ moment.
 So spending 30+ minutes reflecting on the choice to use drugs, considering the consequences, considering tomorrow morning, and then emailing us a change of contract… means you are not breaking the contract, just cognitively renegotiating the contract; and then there is no sense of failure, which would be unhelpful to this process.

 That’s the contract we invite you to.

-Because we have many dozens of patients signed up to this contract, and because we want this to be a boundaried and safe correspondence, we ask that you just stick to the two sentences; that you do not elaborate, do not message us when high on drugs or after drinking alcohol; just keep it simple and focused on the two sentences.
+Because we have many dozens of patients signed up to this contract and chems support.
+Because we want this to be a boundaried and safe correspondence, we ask that you just stick to the two sentences; that you do not elaborate, do not message us when high on drugs or after drinking alcohol; just keep it simple and focused on the two sentences.
 Don’t copy and paste the same thing every day; keep it authentic, type it fresh.
 But keep it simple; your commitment to the 24 hour contract, the reason it’s important to you.
 Plus of course, the “change of contract” message, if that becomes the case).

 If you choose to accept this offer; let us know.
 It’s a big commitment, but it can be very helpful to those who are feeling like they are losing control of the CHOICE to use drugs.